This is a guest post from Jacqueline Lambert of World Wide Walkies

 Fewer than 2-hours’ drive from London, with no motorway and not many major roads, Hardy’s ‘Far from the Madding Crowd’ still describes Dorset perfectly.
 Escape into Dorset’s countryside and you will probably have it to yourself.

-Dog-Friendly Dining Out in Dorset
+Dog-Friendly Dining in Dorset

 Dog-Friendly Sightseeing in Dorset

 Nearby, paddle in the Piddle Valley and explore Tolpuddle to learn about the Tolpuddle Martyrs and the birth of Trade Unions.

 Start or end at the 16th-century Bankes Arms, whose large garden overlooks Studland Beach.
-(Studland has seasonal dog restrictions – and a naturist area.)
+(Note that Studland has seasonal dog restrictions – and a naturist area.)

 Dog-Friendly Accommodation in Dorset

 Dorset is home when I am not touring with my Husband and four Cavapoos.
 However, having visited six continents, I can still firmly say that my favourite view IN THE WORLD is the 360-degree panorama from the top of Hengistbury Head.
+Enjoy!

 Jacqueline’s series of books; ‘Adventure Caravanning with Dogs’ have all received five-star reviews on Amazon and are available worldwide as both eBooks or Paperbacks.
 ‘Year 1 – Fur Babies in France – From Wage Slaves to Living the Dream’ describes giving up work to tour full-time and an exploration of the back roads of France.
 Regular Amazon bestseller ‘Dog on the Rhine – From Rat Race to Road Trip’ follows a more ambitious jaunt through Germany, The Czech Republic, Austria, Slovenia, Croatia and Italy.
 ‘Dogs ‘n’ Dracula – a Romance with Romania’ will be available in mid-2019.